sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 in the distribution generation process.

-When we issue the `dzil build` command, the `[GatherDir]` gathers the files from your work area and place them on the assembly line.
-It does a similar job when we issue the `dzil new` command except it adds files from a directory on your hard drive–usually wihtin your blueprint directory–and adds them to your work area.
+When we issue the `dzil build` command, the `[GatherDir]` gathers the files from your work area and places them on the assembly line.
+It does a similar job when we issue the `dzil new` command except it adds files from a directory on your hard drive–usually within your blueprint directory–and adds them to your work area.
 Before saving them there, though, `[GatherDir]` stores the files in your computer's memory in case they need more processing.